-Quality metrics play small role in physician compensationJuly 11th, 2013 in Health /
+Quality metrics play small role in physician compensationJuly 11, 2013 in Medicine & Health / Health

 (HealthDay)—Quality measures play a small but emerging role in physician compensation, according to a report published by the Medical Group Management Association (MGMA).

 Researchers from MGMA surveyed more than 60,100 physician and non-physician providers in more than 170 specialties to investigate physician compensation, with a focus on quality and patient satisfaction metrics.

 According to the survey, primary care physicians and specialists reported that 3 and 2 percent, respectively, of their total compensation was based on quality metrics.
 In addition, physicians reported that patient satisfaction played a small role in their compensation.
 The median compensation varied by physician specialty, and was $216,462 for primary care physicians and $388,199 for specialists.